 We spent an entire day shopping and ended up spending 8 Euros on old postcards.
 In the early 1900’s there was a whole series of cards to celebrate the different holidays.
 We tried to buy one for each holiday, I hope to display them in our imaginary house, in our imaginary living room.
 The store we bought them in was unlike any store I have ever seen.
 A skinny, dark and damp shop with masks from every culture glaring from the walls.
 The owner was a large and jolly man who wore a necklace of teeth and listened to heavy metal.
 He also gave us free coffee and let us paw through as many boxes as we wanted.
 He had over 5,000 postcards- I think we made it through a fifth.
 I might go back today…

 I feel like I have been very bad at updating this blog with interesting facts, experiences, and prose.
 The Polaroid of the week keeps us on track- but there is so much MORE.
 The food. the holidays. the people. the fashion. the history.
+There is almost too much for me to write about.

 So, tell me.
 What do YOU want me to write about?
 Leave a comment (it can be anonymous) and let me know what you think.
-Perhaps the picture is enough, and is all people want to look at.
+Perhaps the pictureis enough, and is all people want to look at.
 Perhaps the only person I should be apologizing to is myself...because I know I will want to remember all of this.

 I leave this interlude with a poem by Ogden Nash: